Putting Small Acres to Work

-Putting a few extra acres to work can bring in additional income, provide an opportunity to experiment with a new enterprise, or develop an interest or hobby for its educational or entertainment value.
-How to geting started is the question.
+"Putting a few extra acres to work can bring in additional income, provide an opportunity to experiment with a new enterprise, or develop an interest or hobby for its educational or entertainment value," said University of Illinois Extension Local Foods and Small Farms Educator Laurie George.
+"How to get started is the question."

-March 7 - Lincoln Land Community College, Hillsboro
+- March 24, 2017 - Lincoln Land Community College, Litchfield, Illinois